-Roger the gardener used this gap as he worked on our small garden.
-He kept a small area cleared just behind our boundary at the back.
-There he planted bulbs – Daffodils & Grape Hyacinth to join the Spanish Bluebells that may have been there before WW11, when the little woodland had been market gardens.
-Fallen leaves in black plastic binliners were piled against our fence & left to become leafmould.
+RF, our gardener, kept the area just outside of the unfenced corner cleared.
+There he planted Daffodil & Grape Hyacinth bulbs to join Spanish Bluebells that may have been there before WW11, when the little woodland had been market gardens.
+Fallen leaves in black binliners were piled behind our fence & left to become leafmould.

-RF and Eugene had laid out paths of old rooftiles around 1995.
+Around 1995 RF & Eugene had laid out paths using old rooftiles.
 Flower beds were long & straight.
-A small patio was made at the back, & an oval herb bed close to the house.
-Back then the barrier between properties was a low brick wall topped with a chain link fence.
+A small patio was made by the back fence, & an oval herb bed close to the house.
+The barrier between properties was a low brick wall topped with a chain link fence.
 This arrangement let in light for Eugene’s tomatoes & basil.

-There were mature Damson trees, one being eaten by woodboring insects.
-Its bark was riddled with tiny holes.
-RF said that when all was quiet and he was having a sandwich at the white table, he could hear the chewing.
+A few Damson trees stood in our garden, probably once contributing to the market gardens.
+One tree was being eaten by woodboring insects, its bark riddled with tiny holes.
+RF said that when all was quiet & he was having a sandwich at the white table, he could hear the chewing.
 That old Damson eventually collapsed & was sawn into smaller bits: the beginnings of our log pile.

 The little woodland disappeared unexpectedly, within a week in 2003, over a Mayday bank holiday.

-Arsenal Football Club had a huge operation underway at nearby Drayton Park, where its new stadium was being built.
-The Council, builders McAlpines & the football club gave us weekly news through our mail slots : what was happening, future plans, noise levels, dust levels, how to raise an objection or apply for a job with McAlpines.
+At nearby Drayton Park, Arsenal Football Club was building its new stadium.
+We got weekly news through our mail slots from the Council, builders McAlpines & the football club… what was happening, future plans, noise levels, dust levels, how to raise an objection or apply for a job with McAlpines.

 Some said the little woodland was owned by the Arsenal.
-Estate agent searches on behalf of new neighbours had found nothing worrying about the site.
-When the new stadium was done & Arsenal FC able to use it, a huge operation to pull down the old Highbury Stadium and build flats on the site began.
-There were still protests & legal objections ongoing about that; plenty to keep attention focused on the Very Large Neighbour.
+Estate agent searches on behalf of new neighbours found nothing worrying about the site.
+In 2006, with the new Emirates Stadium done & Arsenal FC able to use it, a huge operation to pull down the old Highbury Stadium & build flats on the site began.
+Protests & legal objections were still ongoing; plenty to keep attention focused on the Very Large Neighbour.

-After the first day’s slashing and burning had finished, I went out to find the father Fox dead and traumatized neighbours in tears.
-The chopping, sawing & burning carried on hour after hour for days, as the men moved inexorably towards the back of the enclosed site and the Foxes’ den.
+After the first day’s slashing & burning had finished, I went out to find the father Fox dead & traumatized neighbours in tears.
+The chopping, sawing & burning went on hour after hour for days, as the men moved inexorably towards the back of the enclosed site & the Foxes’ den.

 Neighbours were appalled and angry.
 Most of us only knew each other by sight, to nod & smile & go our separate ways.
 Now we were talking with each other, meeting up to share our frustration & rage.
-The men from Paul Simon Developments lied to many of us about what they were up to.
-A neighbour on Elwood Street had heard the truth from one of the wrecking crew, who said that the developers had deep pockets & were prepared to wait a very long time to have their way & build on the site.
+When asked, the men from Paul Simon Developments lied to us about what they were up to.
+A neighbour on Elwood Street heard the truth from one of the wrecking crew… he said that the developers had deep pockets & were prepared to wait a very long time to have their way & build on the site.

-Many neighbours had felt safe with the overgrown woodland behind their gardens.
-Some had put up openwork trellis, to watch the wildlife.
+Many of us had felt safe with the overgrown woodland behind their gardens.
+Some had put up fencing of openwork trellis, to watch the wildlife.
 One couple planted cherry trees in the wild land on the other side of their back fence.
-They were chopped down, trashed and burned with everything else.
+They were chopped down, trashed & burned with everything else.

-We met in the local church hall & formed a group to fight the developers.
-This involved finding out who they were; writing letters of objection to the Council about their plans to build on the site; collecting signatures for letters of objection; getting Tree Protection Orders for four mature trees, all within adjoining gardens, all with root systems spreading into the woodland site; engaging a planning solicitor; & attending an appeal by the developers to the Department of the Environment in January 2006 and a Public Enquiry in January 2009, both held in the Council’s offices.
+We met in the church hall of nearby St Thomas the Apostle & formed a group to fight the developers.
+This involved finding out who they were; writing letters of objection to the Council about their plans to build on the site; collecting signatures for letters of objection; getting Tree Protection Orders for four mature trees, all within adjoining gardens, all with root systems spreading into the woodland site; engaging a planning solicitor; & attending an appeal by the developers to the Department of the Environment in January 2006 & a Public Enquiry in January 2009, both held in the Council’s offices.
 Both appeals were rejected; the site was found unsuitable for buildings.

 The Public Enquiry decision gave 34 separate reasons for rejecting the developers’ plans.
 Roots of the protected trees, growing in people’s gardens but known to extend out into the woodland site, were deemed important, as the Council’s tree experts showed.
-Digging for building work would disturb the roots of these trees (Ash, Pear, Lime and Sycamore) with their TPOs (Tree Protection Orders).
+Digging for any building work would disturb the roots of these trees (Ash, Pear, Lime and Sycamore), all of which have TPOs (Tree Protection Orders).

 ” 17.
 As older trees are less successful in adapting to new conditions, it is particularly important in this case to respect the RPAs (root protection areas), to maintain the health of the four protected trees.’